larsks/blog.oddbit.com/content/posts/a-passwordless-serial-console/index.md

 systemctl edit serial-getty@ttyS0
 ```

-This will bring up an editor (`nano` by default, unless you have set `VISUAL` in your environment to point at a different editor) in which you will create `/etc/systemd/system/serial-getty@ttyS0.d/override.conf`.
+This will bring up an editor (`nano` by default, unless you have set `VISUAL` in your environment to point at a different editor) for `/etc/systemd/system/serial-getty@ttyS0.d/override.conf` in which you will place your override configuration.

 Enter the following content: